siddhanth98/Overlay-network-simulator/project_documentation.md

 - Every node is scheduled to send the following messages periodically:
   1. **NotifyNeighboursWithNeighbourMap** -  This message is used to keep adjacent nodes updated with this node's current neighbor set, to prevent a non-neighboring node from receiving a *takeover* message from an adjacent node when this node fails, which can happen when neighboring nodes may split or themselves fail and other nodes occupy their zones.
 This results in inconsistencies when a node receives a *takeover* message for anothe node which is no longer its neighbor.

-  2.  **Replicate** - As explained in the replica management section, this message is to periodically update neighboring nodes with all movies this node currently stores.<br><br>
+  2.  **Replicate** - As explained in the replica management section, this message is to periodically update neighboring nodes with all movies this node currently stores.

 ### Failures in CAN
 - Failure of a node actor is detected using the **death watch** mechanism provided by Akka.